meemoo/meemoo.github.io/contribute/gsoc2012/index.markdown

 1/4 to 1/2 of our time should be spent *using* the framework to make creative apps, and the rest getting into the nitty-gritty.

 The ideal candidate will have some combination of experience with *Python, JavaScript, and flow-based programming*, and a demonstrated ability to get up to speed with the other fields by the start.

+Serious applicants will make a Meemoo module or app, and include a link.

 Talk to me: [email](mailto:forrest@sembiki.com), [mailing list](https://groups.google.com/d/forum/meemoojs), [@forresto](http://twitter.com/forresto), or *forresto* on irc.freenode.net and irc.mozilla.org